-Before you can buy the birth control patch, you’ll need a prescription from your doctor.
-We offer the Xulane birth control patch online, subject to doctor approval and an online consultation, with discreet delivery to your door.
+Before you can buy the birth control patch, you’ll need a prescription from your healthcare provider.

 The birth control patch works in the same way as a combined birth control pill — by releasing a combination of estrogen and progestin hormones into your body to lower your risk of becoming pregnant.